12 Outfit Tips for Your Session

 Some of the best shooting locations rarely have solid ground.
 Wear shoes you can move in.

-Avoid NEON at all costs.
+I'd avoid neon in shoes at all costs.
 This applies to stripes on shoes as well as anywhere on any clothing!
-On the beach, shoes won't be a necessity.
+On the beach shoes won't be a necessity.
+For in-home: Take off your shoes.
+Yes, even you, dad.
+Bare feet pretty much look best in home, always.

 Pro Tip No.07